Maps & Directions

 Canterbury Cathedral is located in the centre of the historic city of Canterbury in the heart of Kent.
 Whether you are coming by car, train or plane we can help you find your way.

 Find your way

-Southeastern has introduced a High Speed rail service with a journey time of under an hour from London St Pancras to Canterbury West station.
-For information please visit http://www.southeasternrailway.co.uk.
+Southeastern Trains offers a High Speed rail service with a journey time of under an hour from London St Pancras to Canterbury West station.
 Southeastern also runs regular train services from London Victoria and London Charing Cross to both Canterbury East station and Canterbury West station.
-The Cathedral is a short walk into the city from either station.
+To check timings, or to book, use the Southeastern booking widget below.The Cathedral is a short walk into the city from either station.
 Look out for the Southeastern 2-for-1 offers to Kent attractions, including entry to the Cathedral.
-For more information about trains from London to Canterbury, please visit http://www.nationalrail.co.uk.
-For visitors travelling by Eurostar to Ashford, there is a frequent train service running between Ashford and Canterbury West.
+For visitors travelling by Eurostar to Ashford, there is a frequent train service running between Ashford International and Canterbury West.

 Alternatively, you could arrive in style on the Belmond British Pullman luxury train which offers regular day trips from London.